Perl - Data Types

 Strings are sequences of characters.
 They are usually alphanumeric values delimited by either single (') or double (") quotes.
 They work much like UNIX shell quotes where you can use single quoted strings and double quoted strings.

 Double-quoted string literals allow variable interpolation, and single-quoted strings are not.
 There are certain characters when they are proceeded by a back slash, have special meaning and they are used to represent like newline (\n) or tab (\t).

 You can embed newlines or any of the following Escape sequences directly in your double quoted strings −

 |\L||Forces all following characters to lowercase|

 |\E||End \U, \L, or \Q|

-Let's see again how strings behaves with single quotation and double quotation.
-Here we will use string escapes mentioned in the above table and will make use of scalar variable to assign string values.
+Let's see again how strings behave with single quotation and double quotation.
+Here we will use string escapes mentioned in the above table and will make use of the scalar variable to assign string values.

 #!/usr/bin/perl # This is case of interpolation. $str = "Welcome to \ntutorialspoint.com!"; print "$str\n"; # This is case of non-interpolation. $str = 'Welcome to \ntutorialspoint.com!'; print "$str\n"; # Only W will become upper case. $str = "\uwelcome to tutorialspoint.com!"; print "$str\n"; # Whole line will become capital. $str = "\UWelcome to tutorialspoint.com!"; print "$str\n"; # A portion of line will become capital. $str = "Welcome to \Ututorialspoint\E.com!"; print "$str\n"; # Backsalash non alpha-numeric including spaces. $str = "\QWelcome to tutorialspoint's family"; print "$str\n";